victoriadrake/hugo-theme-sam/README.md

 ## Requirements

-- Extended version of [Hugo](https://gohugo.io/getting-started/installing/) (latest version recommended)
+Requires the **extended** version of Hugo.
+You can find [installation instructions here](https://gohugo.io/getting-started/installing/) (latest version recommended).
+Here's a handy [Bash function for downloading a specific Hugo version](https://victoria.dev/blog/how-to-do-twice-as-much-with-half-the-keystrokes-using-.bashrc/#bash-function-for-downloading-extended-hugo).

 Extended Hugo's [PostCSS](https://gohugo.io/hugo-pipes/postcss/) requires JavaScript packages to compile the styles for this theme.
 If you're seeing an error like this: